0733 892665 info@prosilas.com

 Armotia has relied on 3D printing technology for the production of parts and components necessary for the creation of the DUE R and DUE X motorcycle prototypes.
 In this context, Prosilas has provided valuable support thanks to their expertise in materials and finishes for 3D objects.

-Thanks to the consultancy provided by Prosilas, Armotia was able to choose the most suitable materials for the realization of their prototypes, ensuring a high level of resistance and surface finishing: alumide and glass-filled polyamide (PA12 GF) for fairings and shells.
+Thanks to the consultancy provided by Prosilas, Armotia was able to choose the most suitable materials for the realization of their prototypes, ensuring a high level of resistance and surface finishing: PA 12 ALU and glass-filled polyamide (PA12 GF) for fairings and shells.

 On the other hand, the glass-filled polyamide is a highly resistant material, which is perfectly suited for the production of parts that require greater robustness, and also CNC treatments.